How to Get Your Baby to Open Mouth Wider for a Better Latch

 Next, let’s break this process down step-by-step so you can practice it with your own baby.

-Step-By-Step to Getting Your Baby to Open Wide
+Step-By_Step to Getting Your Baby to Open Wide

-Step 3: Baby Opens Wider With the nipple out of the way, the baby keeps opening until their mouth is as wide as a yawn.
+With the nipple out of the way, the baby keeps opening until their mouth is as wide as a yawn.

-Step 6: Latch Feels Good.
-Now the baby has a deep, comfortable latch — and feeding feels better for everyone.
+Your baby settles into a deeper, more comfortable latch — and feeding feels better for both of you.

-Setting the Stage for Open Wide Success
+Tips for Open Wide Success

 Helping your baby open wide for breastfeeding goes best when you set the stage first — especially when you’re trying something new.